lshAlgorithm/cs149_asst3/README.md

 from Assignment 1 in CUDA.
 Starter code for this part of the assignment is located in the `/saxpy` directory of the assignment repository.
 You can build and run the saxpy CUDA program by calling `make` and `./cudaSaxpy` in the `/saxpy` directory.

 Please finish off the implementation of SAXPY in the function `saxpyCuda` in `saxpy.cu`.
-You will need to allocate device global memory arrays and copy the contents of the host input arrays `X`, `Y`, and `result` into CUDA device memory prior to performing the computation.
+You will need to **allocate** -> (memory allocation) device global memory arrays and copy the contents of the host input arrays `X`, `Y`, and `result` into CUDA device memory prior to performing the computation.
 After the CUDA computation is complete, the result must be copied back into host memory.
 Please see the definition of `cudaMemcpy` function in Section 3.2.2 of the Programmer's Guide (web version), or take a look at the helpful tutorial pointed to in the assignment starter code.

 As part of your implementation, add timers around the CUDA kernel invocation in `saxpyCuda`.
 After your additions, your program should time two executions: